COVID digest: Thousands of nurses strike in Australia for higher wages | DW | 15.02.2022

 Some restrictions will remain for large gatherings such as festivals and nightclubs.

-On Monday, Prime Minister Justin Trudeau of Canada invoked never-before used emergency powers to quash demonstrations against COVID restrictions.
+On Monday, Canadian Prime Minister Justin Trudeau invoked never before used emergency powers to quash demonstrations against Covid-19 restrictions.

 The Emergencies Act allows the federal government to bar people from gathering in specific locations.

-The Centers for Disease Control and Prevention in the United States has advised against travel to six countries and territories, including South Korea, Azerbaijan and Belarus, due to widespread COVID-19 infections.
+The United States Centers for Disease Control and Prevention advised against travel to six countries and territories, including South Korea, Azerbaijan, and Belarus, due to widespread COVID-19.

-The additions to the country's "very high" risk Level 4 category also included Comoros, French Polynesia and Saint Pierre and Miquelon, off Canada's east coast.
+The additions to the country's "very high" risk Level 4 category also included Comoros, French Polynesia, and Saint Pierre and Miquelon

-In total, the CDC has listed about 140 countries and territories at the highest warning level, including Canada, Europe and almost all of Latin America.
+In total, CDC lists about 140 countries and territories at the highest warning level, including Canada, Europe, and almost all of Latin America.

 lo,rm/dj (AP, AFP, dpa, Reuters)